clairemerot/physalia_adaptation_course/04_day4/02_SVcalling/readme.md

 delly filter -f germline -o germline.bcf merged.bcf

 ```
-However, in our case, we have low-coverage whole genome resequencing data from only 12 individuals, so we can call SVs directly from all the samples combine and forego the filtering step.
+However, in our case, we have low-coverage whole genome resequencing data from only 12 individuals, so we can call SVs directly from all the samples combined and forego the filtering step.
 Keep in mind that this is just a toy dataset, and the quality of these SV calls may not be very high.
+You can run this code, but it will take > 1h.
+If you prefer, you can copy the VCF file directly with the second block of commands.
 ```
 cd
 cd wgr